This Roasted Pork Loin Dinner recipe has been compensated by Collective Bias, Inc. and its advertiser.

 This whole Roasted Pork Loin Dinner with Cheesy Grits and Sauteed Greens is ready in just 35 minutes!

 I take back what I said in my last post about missing out on a lot of summer things.
 For the last couple of weekends we’ve been busy enjoying life just like we did pre-baby!
-We went to outdoor concerts, music and art festivals (check out my instagram with photos from the food trucks and the VIP area!), visited friends, and even went out on a date while Aldo’s mom babysat Elliot.
+We went to outdoor concerts, music and art festivals, visited friends, and even went out on a date while Aldo’s mom watched Elliot.
 It was awesome.

 But doing all these things while having a baby means there is ZERO time to do anything around the house.
 We’ve barely kept up with cleaning and laundry – we did one load of laundry just so we’d have clean bibs for Elliot – and I’ve had almost no time to cook.
 I don’t know how parents of multiple kids do it, they must be superhuman.